mdn/content/files/en-us/web/http/headers/authorization/index.md

 The `Authorization` header is usually, but not always, sent after the user agent first attempts to request a protected resource without credentials.
 The server responds with a {{HTTPStatus("401", "401 Unauthorized")}} message that includes at least one {{HTTPHeader("WWW-Authenticate")}} header.
-This header indicates what authentication schemes can be used to access the resource and any additional information needed by the client to use them.
+This header indicates the authentication schemes that can be used to access the resource and any additional information needed by the client to use them.
 The user-agent should select the most secure authentication scheme that it supports from those offered, prompt the user for their credentials, and then re-request the resource with the encoded credentials in the `Authorization` header.

 This header is stripped from cross-origin redirects.